-"The amount of risk taken by AIA Singapore in the ordinary course of its business will be sufficient to meet its customers' reasonable requirements for protection and benefits while ensuring that the level and volatility of shareholder returns are in line with a broadly-based risk profile appropriate for a Singapore life and health insurance company."
+"The amount of risk taken by AIA Singapore in the ordinary course of its business will be sufficient to meet its customers' reasonable requirements for protection and benefits while ensuring that the level and volatility of shareholder returns are in line with a broadly-based risk profile appropriate to a Singapore-focused life insurance company."

-The Company supports this statement with four risk principles, - regulatory capital, liquidity, earnings volatility and business practice.
+The Company supports this statement with five risk principles, - regulatory capital, financial strength, liquidity, earnings volatility and business practice.
 These risk principles are supported by Risk Tolerances which defines a measurable benchmark that enables AIA Singapore to validate each of these principles such that assurance can be provided to the Board that the Company is operating within its risk appetite.